water-ghosts/water-ghosts.github.io/_posts/2022-10-30-correlation.markdown

 In everyday life, we usually measure angles in degrees; a rotation is 360 degrees, a quarter rotation is 90 degrees, etc. As you get deeper into math, you trade degrees for radians, and (try to) think of a rotation as 2π radians, a quarter rotation as π/2 radians, etc.

 We could do that, but if you're the type of person who reads about math on the internet, you've probably seen arguments that π is an awkward value to use here, and we should prefer using τ (tau, which rhymes with "cow").
-For a detailed argument, you can read https://tauday.com/tau-manifesto.
+For a detailed argument, you can read <a href="https://tauday.com/tau-manifesto">the Tau Manifesto</a>.
 For the short version, π is the ratio of a circle's circumference to its *diameter*, but we usually care more about its *radius*.
 The circumference to radius ratio is 2π, or ~6.28, or τ, and if we use this instead of π, the math becomes much more intuitive.

 τ/10 is ~0.628, and τ/10 radians formally represents "the angle which circumscribes an arc of a circle such that the arc is 0.628 times the length of the radius".
 An angle of τ circumscribes the whole circle, so the arc it forms is the circumference; the ratio of that circumference to its radius is, by definition, τ.